amicuchu/NintendoClientsWiki/PIA-Types.md

 | Uint16 | Extension id. *Only present on Wii U.* |

 ## InetAddress
 A new encoding was introduced in PIA 5.11 that's capable of representing IPv6 addresses.
+Even in games using PIA 5.11 or later, sometimes the old encoding is still used.
+Which encoding is used depends on the context.

 #### Old version
 This structure can only represent IPv4 addresses.